Delphinoid/futurism-setup/README.md

 From now on, to start Redis, all we have to do is execute this command:
 ```
-sudo redis-server /path/to/Redis/redis.conf
+sudo redis-server /path/to/Redis/redis.conf --port port
 ```
+Where port is the port to host on.
+The default is 6379.
 To shutdown Redis, execute these (closing the terminal window is not enough):
 ```
-redis-cli
+redis-cli -h host -p port
 AUTH pass
 shutdown
 exit
 ```
-Where pass is the password Redis is using for authentication.
+Where host is the host address (you may remove the -h option entirely if hosting locally), port is the redis-server port and pass is the password Redis is using for authentication.

 Now we can move onto configuring MongoDB.
 We have to start it first, so type in the following command:
 ```